10up/ElasticPress/README.md

             )
         ) ) );
     ```
-    The above is simple date query example which will return posts which are created on January 1st of 2012 from all sites.

 * ```date_query``` (*array*)
     ```date_query``` accepts array of ```keys```(string) and ```values``` (array|string|int) to find posts created on specific date/time and array of arrays with ```keys``` (string), ```values``` (array|string|int|boolean) and the follwoing parameters ```after```, ```before```, ```inclusive```, ```compare```, ```column```, ```relation```